cncf/toc/.github/ISSUE_TEMPLATE/template-graduation-application.md

 Project points of contacts: $NAME, $EMAIL

-- [ ] (Post Incubation only) [Book a meeting with CNCF staff](http://project-meetings.cncf.io) to understand project benefits and event resources.
+- [ ] (Post Graduation only) [Book a meeting with CNCF staff](http://project-meetings.cncf.io) to understand project benefits and event resources.

 ## Graduation Criteria Summary for $PROJECT